 “IT is important that we support local Lakeland life, its traditions and its customs – for local people to enjoy and also for the visitors it attracts,” said Andrew Hunter, who bakes the Grasmere Gingerbread®.

 “Tourists are the lifeblood of the Lake District and they come here to enjoy unique upland scenery and a more traditional way of life.
-Grasmere Rushbearing and the Grasmere Rushbearing Ceremony are two very important community events on our sponsorship calendar.”
+The Grasmere Rushbearing Ceremony is a very important community event in our sponsorship calendar.”

 For further information about our community activities and the organisations that we support please read below.

 This ancient custom inside St Oswald’s Church, next to The Grasmere Gingerbread Shop, dates back to the days before church floors were flagged.

 Parishioners would lay down rushes to purify the air and protect against the cold.
 Today, the children of Grasmere are rewarded with a piece of Grasmere ‘Rushbearing’ Gingerbread if they are lucky enough to carry one of the rushes!

 “My parents – who ran the shop for 40 years – used to make the special Rushbearing Gingerbread and we’ve resumed the tradition to help the local church and keep an important custom alive,” said Joanne Hunter, a partner in Grasmere Gingerbread.

 This popular annual event is the flagship fundraiser for the charity Brathay Trust whose mission is to improve the life chances of children and young people by encouraging and inspiring them to engage with their own local communities.